AACT History

 Origins

 The American Association of Community Theatre (AACT) has its roots in the National Association of Community Theatre (NACT), an organization founded in the 1950s.
-(Click here for article on the history of community theatre in the U.S.)
+(Click here for the history of community theatre in the U.S.)

 In 1958 the American Community Theatre Association (ACTA) was founded and later became a division of the American Theatre Association (ATA).

-Image of AACT's first logoIn February 1986 ACTA disassociated from ATA to become AACT, an independently incorporated organization.
+In February 1986 ACTA disassociated from ATA to become AACT, an independently incorporated organization.
 AACT, founded by nine past presidents of ACTA, adopted all past officers, award recipients, festival activities, and other aspects of ACTA and NACT as part of its history.
-Within a year of its founding, AACT had 380 members, a mailing list, newsletter, membership directory, and more, thanks to President Bea Miller and dedicated board members and past presidents all over the country.

 The Festival Story

 In 1988 AACT began a tradition of also meeting for a national event in even-numbered years.
 That year Jim Carver, then President of AACT, and the Kalamazoo (MI) Civic Players hosted AACT at its first national convention.
 In 1990 John Viars and the Des Moines (IA) Playhouse was host to AACT’s first international festival.
 The AACT national convention moved to New York City in 1992 and again in 1996, chaired both times by JoAnne Nissen.
 Racine (WI) Theatre Guild with chair Norm McPhee hosted AACT’s second international festival in 1994 and in 1998 a third international festival was held in Benton Harbor, MI chaired by Larry Nielsen and Twin City Players.
 A third NYC convention was held in 2000.
 Since then, the national festival, international festival, and national convention (renamed the New York Adventure) have continued on a regular basis.
-[See PDF document "AACTFest History"]
+[See "AACTFest History" page]

 A National Office

-Second AACT logoWhen John Viars became president in 1991, he saw a great need for a national office to be a home base for AACT communications and a staff to handle the growing load of membership records and mailings.
+When John Viars became president in 1991, he saw a great need for a national office to be a home base for AACT communications and a staff to handle the growing load of membership records and mailings.
 The Des Moines Playhouse contributed office space, a computer was purchased, and a part time executive secretary hired.
 The office remained in Des Moines until 1994 when Julie Crawford became AACT’s first executive director, and the office moved to College Station, TX.

 AACT launched its website in 1996.
 In 1997 AACT’s membership first exceeded 1000 and a tenth region - for overseas military members - was created.
 Also in 1997 the AACT Board decided to pull AACT’s growing educational programs together and added a vice president for education.